How to Become a Pilot in India After 12th? - Complete Guide

 There are 3 types of jobs freshers can apply for:

-Flight Instructor or Ground Instructor: becoming a flight instructor or a ground instructor is the cheapest and least competitive route to becoming a pilot and getting a job in India.
+Flight Instructor or Ground Instructor: Becoming a flight instructor or a ground instructor is the cheapest and least competitive route to becoming a pilot and getting a job in India.
 If you have a CPL license with no ratings, you can apply for the position of ground instructor.
-You still need to have a strong ground knowledge and good teaching skills.
+You still need to have strong ground knowledge and good teaching skills.
 You may even apply for a flight instructor job.
-FTOs in India usually sponsor flight instructor rating for students with a contract and many leave for airline jobs later.
-Self sponsoring your flight instructor rating increases your chances of getting a flight instructor job.
+FTOs in India usually sponsor the flight instructor rating for students with a contract, and many leave for airline jobs later.
+Self-sponsoring your flight instructor rating increases your chances of getting a flight instructor job.

-Airlines: This is the job every pilot aspirant student desires but is the most competitive path.
-Airlines usually come with a vacancy of 600 pilots every year for fresh CPL holders but more than 6000 pilots apply for it making it competitive.
-A type rating on an Airbus A320 or a Boeing 737 increases your chances of getting selected due to less competition for type rated pilots.
+Airlines: This is the job every pilot aspirant desires but it is the most competitive path.
+Airlines usually come with a vacancy of 600 pilots every year for fresh CPL holders, but more than 6,000 pilots apply for it, making it very competitive.
+A type rating on an Airbus A320 or a Boeing 737 increases your chances of getting selected due to less competition for type-rated pilots.

 The cost depends on your goals and the path you choose.

-Cadet Pilot Programme Path: The cost in this path is set to cost between 1.5 crore - 1.8 crore rupees.
+Cadet Pilot Programme Path: The cost in this path is set to be between 1.5 crore – 1.8 crore rupees.

-Conventional Path: The conventional path gets divided on your goals and budget.
-The base cost of conventional path is set to cost more than 70 lakh rupees.
+Conventional Path: The conventional path is divided based on your goals and budget.
+The base cost of the conventional path is set to be more than 70 lakh rupees.

 Flight Instructor Path: This is the cheapest path and will cost an additional 8 lakhs.
 Some FTOs will sponsor you.

-Ground Instructor: This path does not require any additional investment but ROI is low in this path.
-Ground Schools usually pay 30-50k INR.
+Ground Instructor: This path does not require any additional investment but the ROI is low.
+Ground schools usually pay 30–50k INR.

 Airlines: You will need a type rating in this path.
 Expect 15–30 lakh rupees more on top of the base cost.

-Charter Pilot: In this case you need to pay a security deposit as well as pay for type rating.
+Charter Pilot: In this case, you need to pay a security deposit as well as pay for the type rating.
 It is a risky path and will cost an additional 60 lakh rupees on top of the base cost.

 Timeline

 Most pilot aspirants think it takes 1 year to complete pilot training.
-While this is true for perfect weather conditions and well maintained aircrafts but it is mostly never the case.
-Due to weather lessons get cancelled.
+While this is true for perfect weather conditions and well-maintained aircraft, it is mostly never the case.
+Due to weather, lessons get cancelled.
 Sometimes students have to repeat a lesson.
-Many a times the school ask the students to take a break due to flat progress in their training.
+Many times, the school asks students to take a break due to flat progress in their training.
 Some students run short of funds during the training period and hence have to take a break.

 The timeline depends on various factors.